GoogleChrome/web.dev/src/site/content/en/blog/developer-satisfaction/index.md

 ### The 5 top compat focus areas in 2021

-Here are the areas which are committed to being fixed in 2021, and they are outlined in more detail in [web.dev blog post "Compat2021: eliminating 5 top compatibility pain points on the web"].
+Here are the areas which are committed to being fixed in 2021, and they are outlined in more detail in [Compat2021: Eliminating five top compatibility pain points on the web](/compat2021).

 +   CSS Flexbox
 +   CSS Grid